 A little about me before I get to know you.

-Climb the ladder, land the job, get the raise, embrace the plague of perfectionism - these were all things I was very good at and provided me with what many would consider a successful career.
+Climb the ladder, land the job, get the raise, embrace the plague of perfectionism - these were all things I was very good at and provided me with what many would consider a traditionally successful career.
 I managed large-scale events, rebranded companies, developed creative marketing strategies, built websites, created new positions for myself, launched an organizational culture strategy initiative, the list goes on.

 Along the way I noticed two things: I continuously sought out work that was centered around people, but the work I was doing wasn't fulfilling.
 I wasn't free.
 I was reaching the goals I set so I couldn't understand why I wasn't fulfilled, until I realized my focus was on the doing and my value was measured by achievements.
 My power was in how perfect something turned out, how grand my performance was, as measured by others of course.
 I remember a time when I could sense my own power inside, but was literally afraid to look at it, almost as if it would consume me.
 I mean, if I unleashed it - what would others think?
 What if they saw me!?
 I could not even fathom the unthinkable - what if they did not approve of me?
-Even as I started to tiptoe toward the essence of who I was, I didn't believe there was a place for any of my woo-woo self in the workplace, which was another rejection and denial of myself.

 So I hid who I was, with what I could do.

 As I began my own journey of healing and rewiring limiting beliefs, I started to uncover who was underneath.
-My inner critic and I had (and continue to have) some good chats that started to quiet the message of not being good enough that was ultimately rooted in fear.
+My inner critic and I had (and continue to have) some good chats that quiet the message of not being good enough that is ultimately rooted in fear.
 I discovered I can be feminine and strong, creative and analytical, gentle and powerful.
 I learned how liberating it is to let go of how others perceive me (and the hurt that comes with it) so I can freely express myself and detach from the outcome of how it is received.
 Throughout this work I had the beautiful experience of becoming a mother.
 Through that expansion and unparalleled level of vulnerability and perceived brokenness followed by a rising and rebuilding I found it - my power, and my purpose.
 Now I'm here with the interest of not just what I can do, but who I can be, who I am - and how that serves you.